“As an Amazon Associate I earn from qualifying purchases.”

 While the feed is in the bag you should keep it under 70oF for best quality.
 If you find that your garage is too warm you could store the feed in your basement.

 If you live in a very humid climate I recommend you either store your feed indoors or in sealable containers to keep out moisture.
-Moisture will lead to mold and lower the feed’s quality, so make sure to keep feed away from moisture.
+Moisture will lead to moldy feed and lower the feed’s quality, so make sure to keep feed away from moisture.

 Storing chicken feed in the coop

-Since both the shed and garage are far away from my chicken coop I keep some of my chicken feed in the coop to feed my chickens.
-I store my feed in a food grade 5 gallon bucket with a sealable lid.
+Since both the shed and garage are far away from my chicken coop I keep some of my chicken feed in the coop for easy access.
+I store my feed in a food grade 5 gallon bucket with a tight-fitting lid.

 This has kept out all insects, rodents, and moisture from my chicken feed.
 I also like that the bucket is white in color because this keeps the feed cooler by not absorbing heat from the sun.
 This bucket can hold almost 40 pounds of feed.